 Repeat from ** to ** for desired length of strip.
 This photo shows what the strip looks like with about 10 stitches complete.
 Remember: You are crocheting in rows of 1 stitch-per-row vertical crochet.

 Discover for yourself the fun of hairpin lace!
-As our gift to you, you will find the pattern for the Tressa Hairpin Lace Scarf, at the end of this newsletter.
-And for more of Kristin’s beautiful shawls, wraps, and scarves pick up a copy of Wrapped in Crochet.
+As our gift to you, you will find the pattern for the Tressa Hairpin Lace Scarf, below, and see more of Kristin’s beautiful designs.

 Free Pattern: Tressa Hairpin Lace Scarf